 Depending on the group, this exercise may fail and that’s okay: the failure itself can be instructional!
 Debrief this exercise to highlight some examples of good meeting etiquette, and to emphasize the importance of good communication.

 GIFs are the lifeblood of the internet and when working with virtual teams, they can be a great way of injecting humor and creativity into an online meeting.
+If you’re wondering how to make virtual meetings fun, activities like the GIF challenge are a great place to start!

 After each round, you can invite everyone to comment or vote on their favorites, and have additional rounds to crown a winner if you wish.
 One great way to use this energizer is by sprinkling several rounds of questions throughout the workshop to keep energy levels up and create some moments of fun and creativity as counterpoint to other exercises.